Per due come noi

-"Per due come noi" is a song by Italian singer-songwriters Olly and Angelina Mango and record producer Juli.
-It was released on 6 September 2024.
-The song was included in Olly and Juli's second studio album Tutta vita.
+"Per due come noi" is a song by Italian singers Olly and Angelina Mango and Italian record producer Juli.
+It was released on 6 September 2024 as the third single from Olly and Juli's second studio album, Tutta vita.

 The song topped the Italian Singles Chart.

 Description

 The song was written by both singer-songwriters, who also collaborated on the composition with Julien Boverod, aka Juli, who also took care of the production.
 It tells the story of a complicated relationship, which characterizes everyday life.

 Promotion

 The song was previewed by both singer-songwriters on 4 September 2024 at the Verona Arena during Future Hits Live.

 Music video

 The music video for "Per due come noi", directed by Simone Peluso, was released on the same day via Olly's YouTube channel.